supermalang/Data-Covid19sn/README.md

-.                           | Project files such as README and LICENSE ./Covid19Sn.pbix            | Power BI report for desktop screens ./Covid19Sn-Mobile.pbix     | Power BI report for mobile screens Dataset CSV                 | CSV Data files: Information provided in press eleases in translated in csv files Dataset Excel               | Excel Data files: Information provided in press eleases in translated in excel files Press Releases              | Official press releases published by the Ministery of Health and Social Action of the country of Senegal
+.                           | Project files such as README and LICENSE ./Covid19Sn.pbix            | Power BI report for desktop screens ./Covid19Sn-Mobile.pbix     | Power BI report for mobile screens Dataset CSV                 | CSV Data files: Information provided in press releases and translated in csv files Dataset Excel               | Excel Data files: Information provided in press releases and translated in excel files Press Releases              | Official press releases published by the Ministery of Health and Social Action of the country of Senegal
 IMG                         | Pictures and screenshots